timst91/Smooth-IDR/README.md

 ````
 with $X\sim \textup{Uniform}(0,10).$ We estimate the predictive distribution of $Y|X=5,$ where for the smooth IDR CDF's the parameters for the local and global bandwidth are selected by a grid search to mminimize the $\mathrm{OF}$ criterion.

-For smaller sample sizes, it is possible for the smooth IDR with local bandwidth to violate monotonicity.
-In this case, we incorporate the optional argument ```increasing = TRUE´´´, which informally corrects this behaviour.
-Simulation experiments with larger sample sizes however suggest that this correction is not neccessary, as seen for example in the second plot.
 ![implementation sample size 100](visualization%20cdfs%20n=100.png)

+For smaller sample sizes, it is possible for local bandwidth smooth IDR to violate monotonicity.
+In this case, we incorporate the optional argument ```increasing = TRUE```, which informally corrects this behaviour.
+Simulation experiments with larger sample sizes however suggest that this correction is not neccessary, as seen below for the case $n=200.$

 ![implementation sample size 200](Visualization%20cdfs%20n=200.png)